salesforce/refocus/README.md

 ### Using API Access Tokens
 See [docs](https://salesforce.github.io/refocus/docs/10-security.html#api-tokens).

+### Dummy SSO Password
+When using SSO, a placeholder user record is created and added to the database.
+Specify a dummy password string for these dummy records.
+This dummy password is never used for authentication.

 ## Perspective Debugging
 If you are troubleshooting realtime event handling in a perspective, add query parameter `debug=REALTIME` to any perspective URL.
 This turns on console logging in the browser for all the realtime subject and sample events the perspective receives.